IhateCreatingUserNames2/OpenSkill/OpenSkillLib/Readme.md

 **Confidence-gated retrieval.** The Neural-Socratic loop only expands search when confidence is below threshold, preventing unnecessary computation when the first retrieval round is already sufficient.

+## Disclaimer

+** All of this is EXPERIMENTAL, this is Prototype, a Proof of Concept. ** ** This code is based on the concepts described in academic papers, it may contains issues in replicating and integrating them **
+** Vector Injection is a Trick Thing, to do as S-pAth RAG did, one would need a LoRA to understand what it is being Injected, for NOW, i have DECIDED to only Steer it In the Optimal Direction, instead of Context Injection in the Attention matrix **
+** This code contains bugs and errors , just with caution **

 **Graceful degradation.** Every injection mode has a fallback chain: cross-attention → prefix → verbalization → plain generation.
 The system works even with no trained injectors — it just uses the constraint text from SKILL.md instead.